 Continuing towards somatosensory cortex, area 5 is predominantly responsive to somatosensory and proprioceptive input.
-It contains more complex representations than S1 (primary somatosensory cortex); for example, some neurons fire when animals actively reach for objects (but not on passive visual or cutaneous stimulation).
+It contains more complex representations than S1 (primary somatosensory cortex - meaning areas 3, 1, and parts of 2); for example, some neurons fire when animals actively reach for objects (but not on passive visual or cutaneous stimulation).